 Let’s suppose you built your strategy, wrote your content, primed all the tools, and finally, you see your readers click the CTA button.
 What’s next?

 Contrary to outbound marketing, inbound marketing makes your leads seek you out deliberately.
 While it’s certainly pleasant to be reached out to, you may find yourself at a disadvantage.
-When you send a sales template, you do so after researching your recipients, their industry, their company size, their assets, and activity in the area.
+When you send a sales template, you do so after researching your recipients, their industry, their company size, their assets, and their activity in the area.
 You know the locations they’re interested in, you know how to start your introduction — you feel in control.

-However, when you need to write back and qualify a lead who came to you through an inbound marketing channel, you may feel yourself at a loss because you don’t know much about the person you will be talking with.
+However, when you need to write back and qualify a b2b sales lead who came to you through an inbound marketing channel, you may feel at a loss because you don’t know much about the person you will be talking with.
 Sometimes, you’re not even sure if that’s the lead you need.

-Organize, maximize, and prevail
+Organize, maximize, and prevail to generate leads

 Just like with outbound leads, your inbound B2B lead generation depends on how prepared and organized you are.
 If you want to make the most out of your inbound leads, you have plenty of ways to do so.
 How do you polish your inbound lead management to make sure that your campaign brings you more relevant and high-value leads?

 Where are your readers directed to after they click a call-to-action button?
 Do they get a thank you message and notification that their application was sent?
 What do you require from them, a name and an email?

 The more information your readers leave, the more you know about their potential.
 The best way for you to gain as many insights about an inbound lead as possible is to ask them to fill in the forms.
 The forms don’t have to be overly detailed because you risk pushing your potential customers away.
 Nobody wants to play 20 questions.